-STRUCTURE OF TREE DATA AND DOCUMENTATION
+STRUCTURE OF THE TREE1 DATA AND DOCUMENTATION

-This documentation refers to TREE data obtained and edited as of December 2011.
+This documentation refers to TREE1 data obtained and edited as of June 2016.
 A plausibility check has been performed on most of the variables contained in the datasets.
 Unchecked data are indicated in the respective codebooks.
-For reasons of data protection, sensitive personal data (for instance, information identifying the company providing training, the school attended, or place of residence) has been omitted from the datasets to guard against disclosure of individual respondents.
+For reasons of data protection, sensitive personal data (for instance, information identifying the company providing training, the school attended, or place of residence) have been omitted from the datasets to guard against disclosure of individual respondents.

-Primary data and datasets containing variable and value labels are available in SPSS format.
-Interested users not equipped for processing this format may contact the TREE project administration or the FORS Data archive in Lausanne for assistance (see Contacts p.
-17).
+Primary data are available in SPSS format.
+As of 2017, they will be equally available in STATA format.
+Interested users encountering data format problems may contact the TREE project administration or the FORS Data archive in Lausanne for assistance (see Contacts, p.
+19).